rkbansal83/algorithms/README.md

 BalancedBTree - Logic to check if the given binary tree is balanced or not.

 SubsetSum - given a set of positive numbers and a number , determine whether there is any subset whose sum is equal to given number.

+WordBreak- check if a given String can be broken into valid words of dictionary.